 Thursdays, Fridays and Saturdays 9 AM to 3 PM and by appointment.
 (Closed holidays)

-Beginning March 12th 2020, Sycamore Creek Interpretive Center will be closed and all programing suspended, for approximately two months.
+Beginning March 12th 2020, Sycamore Creek Interpretive Center will be closed and all programing suspended, for several months.
 This is due to the growing health and safety concerns related to COVID-19.
 Please check our website and Facebook page for updates.
 We ask for patience as we continue to monitor health guidelines and work on getting our programs up and running.
 We appreciate the community support we have received and look forward to seeing visitors again!

 11875 Indian Truck Trail